VAMSINADH2000/Data-Science/README.md

 # Data-Science
-This Repository Consists Of some DataScience Concepts implementation in Python and some Small Projects
+This Repository Consists Of some DataScience Concepts implementation in Python including Small Projects